Relative Entropy Pathwise Policy Optimization: Experimental Evaluation

-We first investigate the performance of policies trained using \algoname.
-We report aggregate performance evaluations at the end of training on both benchmarks in \autoref{fig:rliable_overview}.
+\paragraph{Final Performance and Sample Efficiency} We first investigate the performance of policies trained using \algoname.
+We report aggregate performance at the end of training on both benchmarks in \autoref{fig:rliable_overview}.
 For both benchmarks, we also provide the corresponding training curves in \autoref{fig:sample_efficiency}.
-Finally, we chose four representative environments from each benchmark suite to present in \autoref{fig:per_env_curves_main}.
-These are chosen from varying levels of difficulty and include the one environment in which a baseline beats \algoname in both suites.

-The aggregate results shown in \autoref{fig:rliable_overview} and \autoref{fig:sample_efficiency} indicate that our proposed method achieves statistically significant performance improvements over PPO and SAC, as well as similar performance to FastTD3 despite \algoname being fully on-policy.
-Although these results are most pronounced in locomotion tasks, ManiSkill manipulation results show significant performance benefits over PPO in terms of outlier-robust metrics~\citep{agarwal_deep_2021}.
+The aggregate results shown in \autoref{fig:rliable_overview} and \autoref{fig:sample_efficiency} indicate that our proposed method achieves statistically significant performance improvements over PPO, as well as similar performance to FastTD3 despite \algoname being fully on-policy.
+Although these results are most pronounced in locomotion tasks, ManiSkill manipulation results show significant performance benefits over PPO in terms of outlier-robust metrics~\citep{chan_measuring_2020,agarwal_deep_2021}.

-The per-environment results (\autoref{fig:per_env_curves_main}) highlight the stability and sample efficiency of \algoname specifically and pathwise policy gradients in general.
-Our proposed approach improves its policy at a significantly faster rate than the score-based PPO.
-However, we do find tasks in which PPO outperforms our proposed method.
-This suggests that there are important axes on which \algoname can still be improved, such as exploration and premature convergence.

-Finally, we find that PPO struggles with high-dimensional tasks like HumanoidRun, despite using large batch sizes for policy gradient variance reduction.
-Similarly, we find that despite the approximate trust region policy update performed in PPO, applying the policy gradients often leads to a decrease in performance and erratic training.
-This erratic behavior is highly reminiscent of the behavior we observed earlier in \autoref{fig:pg_comparison} for score-based policy gradients.
-In contrast, \algoname improves in a more stable way, generally leading to lower variance between individual seeds.
+We find that PPO struggles on high-dimensional tasks such as HumanoidRun.
+Moreover, despite its approximate trust-region updates, PPO suffers from performance drops and unstable training.
+This erratic behavior closely mirrors the score-based policy gradient instability shown in \autoref{fig:pg_comparison}.
+In contrast, \algoname exhibits more stable improvements and lower variance across seeds.